alza-bitz/nrepl-ws-client/README.md

 ```bash
 clojure -M:shadow-cljs watch main
 ```
-Alternatively, use the built-in support for Shadow CLJS provided by your editor.
+Alternatively, use the built-in support for shadow-cljs provided by your editor.

 Finally, open your browser at [http://localhost:8020](http://localhost:8020)